karmine05/CTI_LocalLLM_WebScrapping/README.md

 #### This repository contains Python scripts that takes a DIFR Report URL and uses the Locally available models like MIstral in this case and Ollama API to query the report or all reports combined.

 ## Features:
-1. download x number of reports from a DIFR Report URL
+1. download x number of reports from a DIFR Report URL (Ref: https://thedfirreport.com/) [Example: https://thedfirreport.com/2024/04/01/from-onenote-to-ransomnote-an-ice-cold-intrusion/]
 2. Normalize the text
 3. Split the text into chunks
 4. Upload the chunks to a `vault.txt`